-10.4 Bilge and System Compartment Ventilation
+10.3 Bilge and System Compartment Ventilation

-Ventilation to the bilge and systems compartment is provided by vents located on each side of the cockpit liner, below the gunnels and aft of the cockpit near the engines.
-The ventilation system consists of intake ducts, exhaust ducts and an exhaust blower.
-The system is designed to meet or exceed the requirements of the United States Coast Guard in effect at the time of manufacture to remove fuel vapors and excess heat from the systems compartment while the generator is operating.
-Additionally, the vents provide air circulation to reduce odors and mildew.
+Ventilation to the bilge is provided by vents located on each side of the cockpit liner, below the gunnels.
+The vents provide air circulation in the bilge compartment to reduce odors, mildew and provide ventilation for the batteries.
 Make sure to keep these vents clear and unobstructed.